trofima/clean-architecture-playground/README.md

 ><br>
 ><span style="color:red">If you don't like something - I don't care...</span>
 ><br>
->If you have better ideas (unlikely) - create a PR and prepare to fight.
+>If you have better ideas (unlikely:) - create a PR and prepare to fight.

 <br>